Iconic British Furniture Designer Tom Dixon’s Digital Transformation

-Managing the site is significantly easier with Magento Enterprise Edition 2.
+Managing the site is significantly easier with Magento Commerce.
 Adding new product pages, images, and galleries used to be time-consuming and often required outside resources.
 Now it’s very simple and can be handled quickly by the small, in-house team.

 We chose Magento Enterprise Edition 2.0 to help us deliver online experiences as unique as Tom Dixon’s products, and to showcase our products online as they are in any of our extraordinary design spaces.